Enhancing the Josephson diode effect with Majorana bound states

-In this work we consider superconductor-normal-superconductor (SNS) JJs with SOC and Zeeman fields, and discover the emergence of highly tunable JDs, which acquire quality factors that can be greatly enhanced by MBSs, specially, when they become more nonlocal.
-We find that these topological JDs occur when the middle N region has a Zeeman field with a component that is parallel to the SOC, a regime that exhibits an asymmetric phase-dependent Andreev spectrum which then gives rise to supercurrents and critical currents with non-reciprocal behaviour defining the JDs.
-While JDs can occur even when the JJ is trivial, it is only in the topological phase that the supercurrents and quality factors exhibit a strong dependence on the Majorana nonlocality, thus establishing the potential of MBSs for designing JDs with topologically protected and enhanced properties.
+In this paper we consider S-normal-S (SNS) JJs with SOC and Zeeman fields, and discover the emergence of highly tunable JDs, which acquire quality factors that are greatly enhanced by MBSs, specially, when they become more nonlocal.
+We find that these topological JDs occur when the middle N region has a Zeeman field component parallel to the SOC, which induces an asymmetric phase-dependent Andreev spectrum that gives rise to supercurrents with non-reciprocal behaviour defining the JDs.
+While JDs can occur even in the trivial regime, it is only in the topological phase that they exhibit a strong dependence on the Majorana nonlocality, thus establishing the potential of MBSs for designing JDs with topologically protected and enhanced properties.

 \textit{JJs based on nanowires}.---We consider SNS JJs formed on a single channel nanowire with Rashba SOC [Fig.\,\ref{Fig0}(a)], with a continuum model given by